 - The theme comes with great author support for any issues you may face.

 If you love flowers, we’re sure you’ll love the Lotus theme we’ll discuss now.
 It is a theme bundle consisting of both light and dark versions of the theme.
-One can easily see the inspiration for the color scheme if they know what lotus varieties look like.
+One can easily see the inspiration for the color scheme if one knows what lotus varieties look like.
 So if you’re interested, you must try it out like the other 94K+ people who downloaded it.

 - Both light and dark versions use pastel shades for fonts, providing just the right amount of contrast needed to be eye-friendly.